whg-training/whg-training-resources/docs/sequence_data_analysis/introduction_to_next_generation_sequencing_data_analysis/Short_read_theory.md

 [list of adapter and index barcodes](https://support-docs.illumina.com/SHARE/AdapterSeq/Content/SHARE/AdapterSeq/AdapterSequencesIntro.htm).
 Tools like `fastqc` use these known sequences to look for adapter contamination.

+You can also watch [Illumina's short video on the sequencing process](https://youtu.be/fCd6B5HRaZ8).

 To generate enough intensity for imaging, the ligated fragments above undergo *amplification on the flowcell* that generates multiple copies of each fragment - called a **cluster**.
 This process keeps the fragments local (they stay within the imaging 'tile') so that